microsoft/pxt-arcade/docs/hardware/raspberry-pi/wire-harness.md

 ### Step 2

-- [ ] Identify the ground wire in the JST connect, it is typically the wire without any kind printed pattern.
-Connect the jumper wire attached to the ground to one side of the mini breadboard.
+- [ ] Identify the ground wire in the JST connect.
+Hold the joystick with the bottom facing you and the JST connector on the upper right, the ground wire is the upper wire.
 - [ ] Connect the other 4 jumper wires to the other side of the breadboard.
 Make sure to place them each in their own row.

 ![A button is connected](/static/hardware/raspberry-pi/wire-harness/joystick-breadboard.jpg)

+## A+B buttons

 ### Step 3